shlomisas/rediss/README.md

 ## Contribute

-Since wrap all Redis commands can take long time, so feel free to contribute ;)
+Since wrap all Redis commands can take long time, you're welcome to contribute ;)

 ## Support